UmeshSingla/user-tags/readme.txt

 == Changelog ==

 = 0.1.3 =

-Fixes Page not found error for tag templates
+* Fixes Page not found error for tag templates
-Fixes User Tags update for Admin, causing overwrite to other users taxonomy Improved Template Styling
+* Fixes tags update for other users by administrator, causing overwrite to current logged in users taxonomy
+* Improved Template Styling

 = 0.1.2 =
  Fixes Taxonomy length error